Relationships can be difficult. Surviving divorce is tough. Surviving divorce with kids is EVEN tougher!

 Right now it’s probably difficult to even look at your former partner without feeling a boiling rage.
 Just hearing their name probably sets off an avalanche of feelings inside you.
 However, this too will pass and fade.

-You might never fully forgive him but you will learn that holding on to that pain and anger does nothing except eat you from the inside.
-You’ll probably never be his number one fan, but over time you will be able to appreciate his good points again.
+You might never fully forgive them but you will learn that holding on to that pain and anger does nothing except eat you from the inside.
+You’ll probably never be their number one fan, but over time you will be able to appreciate their good points again.

 5. Don’t give in to hate